 The new State Pension rules only apply to people who reach State Pension age on or after 6 April 2016.
-If you reached State Pension age before that, you will be claiming under the old system (basic and additional State Pension), even if you deferred your claim.
+If you reached State Pension age before that, you will be claiming under the old system (basic and Additional State Pension), even if you deferred your claim.

 Who can claim the State Pension?

 - you need 30 qualifying years of NI contributions to get a full basic State Pension.
-If you have fewer than this, you’ll get 1/30th of the full basic Pension for each qualifying year.
+If you have fewer than this, you’ll get 1/30th of the full basic Pension for each qualifying year

 - if you’re not eligible for a full State Pension, you might be able to claim additional pension by using your spouse or civil partner’s NI contributions.
 This won’t be available to you if you were self-employed.

 The new State Pension (if you reached State Pension age on or after 6 April 2016)

 - you need 35 or more qualifying years of NI contributions to get a full State Pension.
 If you’ve got between 10 and 35 qualifying years, you’ll get a proportion of the full State Pension.
-If you’ve got under 10 years, you usually won’t get anything.
+If you’ve got under 10 years, you usually won’t get anything

 - you won’t be able to claim from your spouse or civil partner’s NI contributions anymore.
 If you are widowed or divorced there may be exceptions

 You need to make a claim for your pension – you won’t receive it automatically.
 You should be contacted about this four months before you reach State Pension age.
-If you haven’t been contacted three months before, ring the State Pension claim line 0800 731 7898.
+If you haven’t been contacted three months before, ring the State Pension claim line (0800 731 7898).

 - by calling the State Pension claim line on 0800 731 7898